Used to get or set the list of fields on which the recordset is sorted.

 property IndexFieldNames: string;

 Use the IndexFieldNames property to get or set the list of fields on which the recordset is sorted.
 Specify the name of each column in IndexFieldNames to use as an index for a table.
-Column names order is significant.
-Separate names with semicolons.
+Ordering of column names is significant.
+Separate names with semicolon.
 The specified columns don't need to be indexed.
 Set IndexFieldNames to an empty string to reset the recordset to the sort order originally used when the recordset's data was first retrieved.

 Each field may optionally be followed by the keyword ASC / DESC or CIS / CS / BIN.

-Use ASC, DESC keywords to specify a sort order for the field.
-If one of these keywords is not used, the default sort order for the field is ascending.
+Use ASC, DESC keywords to specify a sort direction for the field.
+If one of these keywords is not used, the default sort direction for the field is ascending.

-Use CIS, CS or BIN keywords to specify the sort type for string fields:
+Use CIS, CS or BIN keywords to specify a sort type for string fields:

 CIS - compare without case sensitivity;

 BIN - compare by character ordinal values (this comparison is also case sensitive).